biojs/biojs.net/gsoc/includes/how_to_apply.md

 #### Get involved

 * Have a look at our new [education portal](http://edu.biojs.net)
-* We have prepared a [How to contribute](https://github.com/biojs/biojs/blob/master/CONTRIBUTING.md) guide
+* We have prepared a [how to contribute](https://github.com/biojs/biojs/blob/master/CONTRIBUTING.md) guide
-* Look at open issues on github
+* Browse through open issues on github
+* Write your own BioJS component

 ![More resources]({{ gpath }}images/icons/book.png)